 Why started this project

 Then I found it eats so much CPU & memory.
 E.g., one of my project has 280 CSS files out of 5500 files, includes 6 MB codes.
 On my MacBook Pro, it needs 7s to load (1.3s to search files and 6s to parse), and uses 700 MB memory.
-Otherwise it keeps parsing files every time you input a character, if CSS document is more than 100 KB, CPU usage will keep high when inputing.
+Otherwise it keeps parsing files every time you input a character, if CSS document is more than 100 KB, CPU usage will keep high when inputting.

 Finally I decided to implement a new css parser, which also supports Scss & Less naturally, as a result I created a new extension.
-The CSS parser is very simple and not 100% strict, but it's fast and very easy to extand.
+The CSS parser is very simple and not 100% strict, but it's fast and very easy to extend.
 Now it costs about 0.8s to search files, and 0.5s to parse them.
 Memory usage in caching parsed results is only about 40 MB.

 Otherwise, all the functionality will be started only when required by default, so CSS files are loaded only when you begin to search definitions or others.